Cosmic Near-infrared Background Tomography with SPHEREx Using Galaxy Cross-correlations: Conclusion

 From the amplitudes of the cross power spectrum on linear scales, we infer the redshift-dependent EBL spectrum, multiplied by a bias factor, $b_I(z)d(\nu I_\nu)/dz(z,\nu)$.
 Our forecast suggests that this quantity can be constrained to a significance of at least a few $\sigma$ out to $z=6$, using the SPHEREx all-sky survey in cross-correlation with a combination of spectroscopic (at $z\lesssim 3$) and photometric galaxy surveys (at $ 0.25 < z < 10$).
 At $3\lesssim z\lesssim 10$, photometric galaxy catalogs from the upcoming Rubin Observatory and the Roman Space Telescope can constrain $b_I(z)d(\nu I_\nu)/dz(z,\nu)$, albeit at a lower redshift and spectral resolution.

-The Poisson noise level of the cross power spectrum represents the average intensity of sources used in cross correlation.
-Our forecast shows that the Poisson noise level can be extracted at high significance ($\gtrsim 10^2$) out to $z\sim10$, suggesting the SPHEREx all-sky and deep-field data can provide high sensitivity measurements of the average near-infrared spectrum of any selected population of tracer sources.
+The Poisson noise level of the cross power spectrum represents the average intensity of sources used in cross-correlation.
+Our forecast shows that the Poisson noise level can be extracted at a high significance ($\gtrsim 10^2$) out to $z\sim10$, suggesting that the SPHEREx all-sky and deep field data can provide high-sensitivity measurements of the average near-infrared spectrum of any selected population of tracer sources.

 In summary, a high-sensitivity tomographic measurement of the EBL spectrum can be achieved by cross-correlating SPHEREx with current and future galaxy spectroscopic and photometric surveys.
 Making use of the clustering and Poisson noise of the cross power spectra, we expect further cosmological and astrophysical information can be extracted from this rich dataset.